4dboard/Proxy-yxorP/README.md

 ![image](https://user-images.githubusercontent.com/6468571/177686281-5c726469-125c-4075-a14d-8dfc086d1b54.png)

 PHP, unlike other programming languages, does not have its own state.
-Each and every query is unique.
-In this way, the protocol is relatively similar to the HyperText Transfer Protocol's roots (HTTP).
-On top of that, state may be implemented via sessions, databases, shared memory, files, or anything else that retains state in some way.
-There may be alternatives, such as shared memory.
+Individual single inquiry is unique.
+The protocol mirrors the beginnings of the HyperText Transfer Protocol in this sense (HTTP).
+In addition, state may be implemented via sessions, databases, shared memory, files, or any other technology capable of storing state in some way.
+There may be more options, such as shared memory.

 ```